Libensemble/libensemble/docs/platforms/bebop.rst

 Debugging Strategies
 --------------------

-View the status of your submitted jobs with ``squeue``.
+View the status of your submitted jobs with ``squeue`` and cancel jobs with ``scancel [jobID]``.

 It's not recommended to debug compute-intensive tasks on the login nodes.
-Start a bash session on a Knights Landing node for thirty minutes with::
+Instead, start a bash session on a Knights Landing node for thirty minutes with::

     srun --pty -A [username OR project] -p knl -t 00:30:00 /bin/bash